osbyrne/findit/README.md

 - Google Chrome

 TODO :
+- make notifications fir the screen
+- make notifications "slide to dismiss"
 - change PWA title from 'findit' to 'Findit'
 - change PWA icon from default to the emoji (see Google Drive)
 - UI for mobile-first: bottom row buttons, narrrow UI